jooby-project/jooby/md/err.md

 # err

-Error handler is represented by [Err.Handler]({{defdocs}}/Err.Handler.html) class and allows you to log and/or display custom error pages.
+Error handler is represented by the [Err.Handler]({{defdocs}}/Err.Handler.html) class and allows you to log and/or render exceptions.

 ## default err handler

-The [default error handler]({{defdocs}}/Err.Default.html) does content negotiation and attempt to display friendly err pages using naming convention.
+The [default error handler]({{defdocs}}/Err.DefHandler.html) does content negotiation and optionallydisplay friendly err pages using naming convention.

 ```java
 {